lewishenson/FluentCineworld/README.md

 The API uses the fluid builder pattern so the below examples can be combined.

-## Version 4.x (unreleased, in development)
+## Version 4.x

+FluentCineworld targets .NET Standard 1.2 and therefore can be run on either .NET Core and the full .NET Framework.

-FluentCineworld uses the new Cineworld Data API Service.
+Version 4 uses the new Cineworld Data API Service and therefore the returned data has changed from previous releases.

 ## Version 3.x

-FluentCineworld now runs on both .NET Core and the full .NET Framework.

-Asynchronous support has also been added.
+Version 3 will no longer return data as Cineworld have changed their site.

 ## Usage